 2. Think broadly

-It is unlikely that you will happen upon your perfect job at this early stage.
-However, you may be able to identify the type of work that will suit you and a field or sector you find interesting.
+It’s pretty unlikely that you will figure out your perfect job at this early stage, but you may be able to identify the type of work that will suit you and a field or sector you find interesting.

 Try to think in broad terms about potential career paths in order to keep your options open.
-Avoid focussing on a specific profession (such as ‘Radiotherapist’) and instead explore a field that includes multiple different avenues (such as ‘Medicine and healthcare’).
+Avoid focusing on a specific profession (such as ‘Radiotherapist’) and instead explore an entire field (such as ‘Medicine and healthcare’).

-Before diving into research, you need to develop an idea of your strengths, weaknesses, passions and preferences in working environment.
-In this way, when you come to choose your career path, you will have a more rounded understanding of yourself, and will be able to narrow your research to job sectors that fit with your interests and skills.
+Before diving into research, it’s helpful to develop an idea of your strengths, weaknesses, passions and preferences in working environment.
+This way, when you come to choose your career path, you will have a good understanding of yourself, and you’ll be able to narrow your research to job sectors that fit with your interests and skills.

 Questions to consider:

-To answer these questions, reflect on school subjects, part time jobs, hobbies, interests and work experience.
+Unifrog’s Personality and Interests Tools are a great way to start exploring all of this.
+You can also think about school subjects, part time jobs, hobbies, interests, and work experience that you’ve done, how they went and how you felt about them.
 Use the Unifrog Activities tool to record what you’ve done, and then the Competencies tool to record examples of how you’ve demonstrated key skills.

-The best way to decide if a career is for you?
-Give it a go.
+The best way to decide whether a career is for you?
+Give it a go!

 Try to get as much work experience in your chosen field as possible.
 This will help you determine if this job is something you can see yourself doing in the future.